 5 Based on the Stock and Yogo (2005) weak ID F-test critical values.
 4. The coefficient on the indicator variable is negative and significant, so that banks with low liquidity overall tend to increase liquid assets less.
 Such a result is inconsistent with the view that banks with low liquidity aim to increase their liquidity to exit the low liquidity state.
-We then see that the interaction of the indicator variable with ΔDeposits/Assets is negative and significant for all three periods.
+We then see that the interaction of the indicator variable with $\Delta Deposits/Assets$ is negative and significant for all three periods.
 It follows that banks with low holdings of liquid assets put less of an increase in deposits in liquid assets than other banks.
-This result is inconsistent with the view that banks with low holdings of liquid assets are somehow liquidity-constrained and work at exiting their low liquidity state.
-Instead, it is consistent with the investment view of liquid asset holdings, which is that banks that have valuable lending opportunities have low liquid asset holdings and invest additional funds from deposits less in liquid asset holdings than banks that have less valuable lending opportunities.
-We also show that, as we would expect, banks with low liquidity fund less of their loans through a decrease in liquid asset holdings since the coefficient on the interaction of ΔLoans/Assets with the low liquid asset holdings indicator is positive and significant for all three periods.
+This result is inconsistent with the view that banks with low holdings of liquid assets that the investment view of liquid asset holdings, which is that banks that have valuable lending opportunities have low liquid asset holdings and invest additional funds from deposits less in liquid asset holdings than banks that have less valuable lending opportunities.
+We also show that, as we would expect, banks with low liquidity fund less of their loans through a decrease in liquid asset holdings since the coefficient on the interaction of $\Delta Loans/Assets$ with the low liquid asset holdings indicator is positive and significant for all three periods.